 Like many online services, Basecamp requires you to choose a password when you sign up.
 Your password helps us be sure that we're not showing your information to anyone but you.

-Unfortunately, hackers (or to be more precise, the programs hackers use) are good at figuring out passwords.
+Unfortunately, hackers (or, to be more precise, the tools hackers use) are good at figuring out passwords.
 The security of your information depends on choosing strong passwords for Basecamp and all other online services you use.

 When you set your Basecamp password, we take some steps to ensure that it's strong.
 We only allow passwords that are:

 - 8+ characters long with at least 1 number

 - Not the same as your username or email address

 Additionally, we check your password against high-profile public breaches of other services.
 Hackers commonly use these breaches to find credentials to try on services like Basecamp.
 To help keep your data safe, we stop you from setting a password that has appeared in a past breach.